 Examples of VC firms

-How private equity works
+How does private equity work?

-Like VC firms, PE investors also raise pools of capital from limited partners to form a fund—also known as a private equity fund—and invest that capital into promising, privately owned companies.
+Similarly, PE investors also raise pools of capital from limited partners to form a fund—also known as a private equity fund—and invest that capital into promising, privately owned companies.
 However, the companies PE firms want to invest in usually look different from the startups VC firms get involved with.

 In an LBO, an investor purchases a controlling stake in a company using a combination of equity and a significant amount of debt, which must eventually be repaid by the company.
-In the interim, the investor works to improve profitability, so debt repayment is less of a financial burden for the company.
+In the interim, the investor works to improve profitability so that debt repayment is less of a financial burden for the company.

 When a PE firm sells one of its portfolio companies to another company or investor, the firm usually makes a profit and distributes returns to the limited partners that invested in its fund.
 Some private equity-backed companies may also go public.